 These gluten free stained glass Christmas cookies are so pretty to look at.
 They might look fiddly to prepare but they really aren’t.
 Also known as windowpane cookies, these easy to make cookies with a hole in the middle are a Christmas staple.
-You will love these colourful gluten free cookies.
+You will love these star shape, colourful gluten free cookies.
 It’s such a great recipe for the best gluten free Christmas cookies.

 This recipe uses 1:1 gluten free baking flour.
 This type of flour will contain guar gum or xanthan gum.
 If you regular make gluten free recipes, you probably already have a preferred brand.
 If not, it doesn’t matter.
 They all work alike so just pick your preferred gluten free flour blend which works with a gluten-free diet.

 Any hard translucent candies will work when making hard candy melt cookies.
 If they’re hard and clear, they ought to be fine.
-So just use your favourite candies for these colourful gluten free sugar cookies and the results should be great.
+So just use your favourite candies for these colourful sugar cookies and the results should be great.
 I used Jolly Ranchers in these cookies.

 You will also need a couple of cookie cutters which are the same shape but different sizes.

 The first thing to do when making gluten free stained glass Christmas cookies is to separate the candies by colour.
 Then you can put them into Ziploc bags and give them a good bashing with the flat side of a meat mallet.
 You don’t have to use all the colours.
 You can just pick your favourites.

 Next you can cream the butter and sugar together in a bowl then add in the eggs, salt, and almond and vanilla extracts.
 Next, mix in the flour and baking powder, then let the dough chill in the refrigerator.